ATaylorAerospace/Ion-Propulsion/README.md

 ### **📖docs**

 The documentation for the project will be contained in the docs folder.
 This will include detailed designs of the gridded ion thruster, the power supply, and the control system.
-It will also include documentation of the thruster testing process and the results of the testing.
+It will also include documentation of the thruster testing process and the results of the thruster testing.
 This section will contain information about the overall design of the thruster, including a discussion of the research that went into the design and the trade-offs made during the design process.

 ### **📖include**